On-Line for the 2020-2021 School Year

 Class fees: $560.00 after June 30th.
 Early bird special, $535.00 if tuition is paid by June 30th.
 Cost of the required text is additional.

-Students are strongly encouraged to participate in weekly discussions both in a live lecture and chat format where we will explore a variety of topics of interest in the many subfields of psychology.
-In addition, outside reading from a variety of sources (websites, magazines and books) will be required.
+In addition to the text, outside reading from a variety of sources (websites, magazines and books) will be required.
 Students will be given a supportive, yet challenging learning environment with many opportunities to enhance their understanding of psychological concepts.

-Students will be required to take bi-weekly chapter tests with free response essays which are similar to the AP Psychology essay.
-In addition weekly assignments such as completing sample ‘psychological tests’, designing an intelligence test, performing both classical and operant conditioning experiments, and building a virtual brain and neuron will be required.
+Class requirements - Students will be required to take bi-weekly chapter tests with free response essays which are similar to the AP Psychology essay.
+In addition weekly assignments are required which are designed to help students see how the concepts are related to real behavior.
+Some of these assignment include, completing sample psychological tests, designing an intelligence test, performing both classical and operant conditioning experiments, and building a virtual brain and neuron.
+In addition, a new feature of the class includes several optional self-improvement assignments designed to help the students improve their motivation.

-A final project of designing and implementing a research study using class participants will further assist the student in learning the particulars of research into the field of psychology.
-Using the experimental method the student will learn to develop a survey, to understand the basics of correlational research, to use simple descriptive statistics, and to complete an experimental write-up of their project.
+A final project of designing and implementing a research study using class participants will further assist the student in learning how research is done in the field of psychology.
+Using the experimental method the student will learn to develop a survey, understand the basics of experimental and correlational research, use simple descriptive statistics, and complete an experimental write-up of their project.
+This independent research is one of the distinctions of this class and students frequently report that this was their favorite part of the class.
+(Many of my students use statistics to analyze the data obtained during this project.
+A good class to take, either before or in conjunction with this class, would be AP Statistics.
+(AP Statistics is NOT a requirement for AP Psychology)

-Students in this class will also be encouraged to participate on our very lively Discussion Question assignments where they can discuss topics in psychology, post reviews of articles and books, and discuss various psychological assessment tools.
-Using this discussion board, students can also link to videos and websites with practice tests, power point presentations, and flashcards for a review of the concepts.
+Students in AP Psychology will also be encouraged to participate on our Discussion Threads to discuss psychological concepts in the world around them.
+Reviews of news articles, books and websites are often a part of these discussions.
+Using the discussion board , students can also link to videos and websites with practice tests, power point presentations, and flashcards for a review of the concepts to prepare for the AP exam as well as communicate with other students about projects and group assignments.

 Who Should Apply: This class is for high school students who are looking for an interactive class, and are interested in learning about behavior.
 This is not an easy class, and each student must be willing to put in the required time.
 Qualified students will spend about 6 – 10 hours per week on this class.
-This accounts for reading the assigned texts, answering multiple-choice questions, writing essays, discussing class work and participating in the weekly online chats and live lectures.
-In addition, the student should be ready to take part actively in the class through regular discussion on the website and participation in the previously mentioned live lectures and chats.
-An audit option is available for strong students after the class has filled ($250 for the year), with the option of joining the class and paying balance of tuition if an enrolled student needs to drop the class
+This accounts for reading the assigned texts, answering multiple-choice questions, writing essays, discussing class work and participating in the weekly online chat and live lecture.
+Students will also be asked to submit a personal essay describing their goals for taking part in the class.
+In addition, the student should be ready to take part actively in the class through regular discussion on the website and participation in the live lectures and chats.
+An Audit option is available for students ($250 for the year), with the option of joining the class at a later time.

 Note: this course is open to 10th, 11th and 12th graders.
-I occasionally admit 9th graders who present exceptional credentials, but I feel that younger students (9th and 10th graders) should only take this class if they are prepared to excel in it.
+I occasionally admit 9th graders who present exceptional credentials.

-Instructor Qualifications: This is my 10th year teaching this online AP Psychology class with homeschool students.
-I have also taught Introductory Psychology and Developmental Psychology at local community colleges and I have developed online seminars for healthcare providers on the topics of stress, communication, job burn-out, anger assessment and management and setting boundaries.
-I have 37 years of experience as a counselor in the field of individual, marriage and family counseling where I have had the opportunity to instruct individuals in developing new and more productive behaviors.
+Instructor Qualifications: This is my 13th year teaching this online AP Psychology class with homeschool students.
+I have also taught Introductory Psychology and Developmental Psychology at local community colleges.
+My teaching experience has also included classes for high school students on the topics of Grit, Self-Control, Positive Psychology and Time Management.
+I have also developed online seminars for healthcare providers on the topics of stress, communication, job burn-out, anger assessment and management and setting boundaries.
+I have 39 years of experience as a counselor in the field of individual, marriage and family counseling where I have had the opportunity to instruct individuals in developing new and more productive behaviors.
 My degrees include an M.ED. in Counseling Psychology and a B.A in Psychology, both received from Temple University in Philadelphia, PA.
 I home-schooled my own three children and spent 8 years teaching in a home-school co-op.

 Click here to open or download an application to this class (Microsoft Word document)